bbhtt/gh-site-source/content/microposts.md

 Small thoughts, rants and vents

+#### 2026-08-05T06:26:00+05:30

+I am watching House of the dragon S3 and it's a bit frustrating how they are dragging things out.
+Really the only interesting thing in the show is the dragons.
+The rest is just a worse GoT.

+The last episode of S3 is next week and I have to wait till 2028 for the final season.
+It's trying hard to get us to care about the characters and plots but it is not working.

+At this point I am watching just to get my epic fantasy fix.

+The rings of power has the exact same issue.
+I have 4 episodes left of S2.

 #### 2026-08-05T06:13:00+05:30

 I recently watched Happiness.
 It was so good.
 The ML and FL looks very cute and the chemistry between them is awesome.